Backroads Trip Leaders: FAQs & Answers

 A. The job & lifestyle page has the most accurate estimate of days worked for new Trip Leaders.
 Your own availability and start date will likely impact the amount of work you receive.
 If you seek the most work available, we counsel applicants to attend the earliest possible hiring and training events, minimize your time-off requests during the summer, and stay available to lead through our fall peak (the end of September).

-Q. I'm in school/at my job/otherwise committed until mid-June, OR I have to return to school/other commitments at the end of August—can I still get hired?A.
+Q. Iím in school or have other commitments until the middle of June, OR I have to return to school or other commitments at the end of August, am I still eligible for hire?

-A. If you applied previously (i.e. prior to November 2012) please fill out an application again to activate your status in our database.
-Any reference letters previously sent will be on file, but you are welcome to send more recent letters if you choose.
-We require a refreshed driving record report and resume.
+A. If you applied previously (i.e. prior to November 2013) please fill out an application again to activate your status in our database.

 Q. How much time will there be between my training and my field entry?